Esri/arcgis-maps-sdk-java-samples/geometry/geometry-engine-simplify/README.md

 #Geometry Engine Simplify#
-This sample demonstrates how to use the `GeometryEngine` to perform the simplify geometry operation on a `Polygon`.
+Demonstrates how to use the GeometryEngine to perform the simplify geometry operation on a Polygon.

 ##How to use the sample##
 Click on the simplify button to apply the simplify geometry operation between the intersecting polygons.
 Click reset to restart the sample.